Lambay Island: Real tennis

 There is a real tennis court on the shore near the harbour.
 It was built in 1922 and is one of only two remaining in Ireland, and the only accessible one.

 Visiting / walking groups

 While the island is not open to casual visiting or landing of boats, groups with interests in gardening, architecture and birds are facilitated, weather permitting, and walking tours have been arranged for some years by a boatman operating Skerries Sea Tours with his family.

 Aquasports

 Due to its deep surrounding waters, the island attracts scuba divers and fishermen, as well as lobster-potters.

 Other sports

 There is a disused lawn tennis court and there was a small golf course also.

 The winners of the 1921 Gordon Bennett Gas Balloon Race managed to land on Lambay after taking off from Brussels, Belgium.
 Captains Paul Armbruster and Louis Ansermier, from Switzerland, landed on the island after flying 756 km at a maximum altitude of 3600 m during a flight of 27 hours and 23 minutes.

-There is a athletics club named after Lambay Island.
+There is an athletics club named after Lambay Island.